This is the website of Glenevis.

-The name Glenevis comes from Glen Nevis, a deep valley near Fort William in Scotland, where my father came from.
+FYI - Glenevis comes from Glen Nevis, a valley near Fort William in Scotland where my father came from, and where it rains a lot.

 We examine the state of Location-Based Advertising (LBA) in 2020, and wonder what happened to the Starbucks Coupon.
 We look at both Mobile Network and App solutions, their Pros and Cons, and discuss how location-derived audience segments have replaced quasi-real-time location targeting.